liping610/mlaw-lripd-1/_information-for-public/FAQs.md

 <br><br><br>
 **5. How and where do I submit my application for an Insolvency Practitioner’s licence?**
 <br><br>
-Please submit your application for an Insolvency Practitioner’s licence via the Government’s GoBusiness Licensing portal (hyperlink).
+Please submit your application for an Insolvency Practitioner’s licence via the Government’s <a href="https://www.gobusiness.gov.sg/licences" target="_blank">GoBusiness Licensing Portal</a>.
 You may also refer to our Licence Application Guide here (hyperlink) on the Application Process for more information on the steps and documents required to submit your application.
 <br><br><br>
 **6. How long will it take for my application to be processed?**
 <br><br>